sajqavril/Feature-Extension-Graph-Neural-Networks/readme.md

 # Code Repo for 'Feature Expansion for Graph Neural Networks'
 This is the code repository for FEGNN, where the requirements, model's implementation, the best parameters, and examples are provided.

-If you are intserested in our work, you may check more details from the [pre-print version](https://arxiv.org/pdf/2305.06142.pdf).
+If you are intserested in our work, you may check more details from the [ICML 2023 Published Version](https://proceedings.mlr.press/v202/sun23p.html).

 There are two steps to reproduce our results in the submission.